cloudmesh-community/sp20-516-229/chapter/ai-oracle-data-science.md

 ### Understadning Data Science Platform Concepts

-The first step is to undestand basic conectps of this platform.Please see [@fig:sp20-516-229-oracle-data-science-concepts] for more information
+The first step is to undestand basic concepts of this platform.Please see [@fig:sp20-516-229-oracle-data-science-concepts] for more information

 ![Mind](images/3-oc-ds-concepts.png){#fig:ssp20-516-229-oracle-data-science-concepts}